 And on top of both the weed fabric and the paper mulch, we’re putting down straw.
 It’s another layer of weed protection, plus it helps keep the plants insulated—keeping their moisture in.
 Also, it just looks nicer!

 Speaking of beds, this week, we got all of our Spring crops in the ground.
 Woo to the hoo!
 Planting is both totally exciting and totally tedious.
-I’m always excited to get started, but always so happy when it’s finished.
+I’m always excited to get started, but also so happy when it’s finished.
 The next time we’ll be planting is at the beginning of May with our summer crops.

 In the Spring garden, we have out: